hcguersoy/swarm-elastic-demo/readme.md

 f40943f58df8ba789019eebeb34e6861b74b5c9c7d95b70b19c8543a5e263e6c
 Installing bigdesk
 [...]
-2015-11-15 06:08:26 (7.42 MB/s) - ‘shakespeare.json’ saved [25216068/25216068]
+Sending request to create es-9 now...
+6705ad861c58953318fd3eb06d2c0515ac11eb2626815c481892637d2decb558
+IP of es-9 is 10.0.0.10
+Registering node in Consul
+true

-Connect to BigDesk with:     http://46.101.151.9:32783/_plugin/bigdesk/ Connect to Paramedic with:   http://46.101.151.9:32783/_plugin/paramedic/ Upload testdata from swarm-1 with: curl -s -XPOST http://46.101.151.9:32783/_bulk --data-binary @shakespeare.json Finished
+Connect to BigDesk with:     http://46.101.151.9:32783/_plugin/bigdesk/ Connect to Paramedic with:   http://46.101.151.9:32783/_plugin/paramedic/ Finished

 ```

+Now the elasticsearch cluster is ready to index data.
+For your convenience, there is already a small shell script, too: `import-testdata.sh`.
-This script downloads a JSON file with test data from Elasticsearch into the Docker node swarm-1 and prints out the information how to connect to the installed plugins.
+This script downloads a JSON file with test data from Elasticsearch into the Docker node swarm-1 and imports the data into elasticsearch, using the bulk import REST interface on elasticsearch node es-1.

-Now, we can load the test data into Elasticsearch.
-For this, connect into the Docker host swarm-1 with Docker Machine:

 ```
-$ docker-machine ssh swarm-1
+$ ./import-testdata.sh
+Setting up docker environment to connect to swarm...
+Retrieving information about elasticsearch node es-1...
+Downloading test data to node swarm-1...
+...
+Uploading the testdata on swarm node swarm-1 into elasticsearch node es-1...
+Finished importing test data!
+#
 ```

-Now you can execute the upload and indexing of the test data with *curl* as printed out at the end of the script.

 # Deprovision